Houston Wrongful Death Lawyer

 Why Families in Houston Hire Our Firm

 Greg Baumgartner personally handles every wrongful death case.
-He holds both a J.D. and an LL.M., is a graduate of the Trial Lawyers College, and has spent decades building cases against negligent drivers, trucking companies, businesses, contractors, and other defendants in fatal accident cases.
+He has a law degree (J.D.) and a masterโ€™s in law (LL.M.).
+He graduated from the Trial Lawyers College.
+For many years, he has worked on cases against careless drivers, trucking companies, businesses, contractors, and others arising from fatal accidents.
 When you hire our firm, your case is not handed off to a revolving team.
 We maintain a selective caseload to provide families with the focused representation they deserve.

 • 40+ years litigating fatal injury cases